SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-29-jnj-vaccine-relatively-pretty.md

 ### 2-dose follow-up trial

-JnJ is also doing 2-dose trial, just like Pfizer and Moderna, to see if efficacy boosts, as it does for mRNA vaccines and many others.
+JnJ is also doing 2-dose trial, just like Pfizer and Moderna, to see if that boosts the efficacy, as it does for mRNA vaccines and many others.
 This trial is 30k pts, given 2 doses 57 days apart.
 The readout is expected summer or fall, depending on case rates.